 - Summer: the heat pump operates as a high-efficiency air conditioner

-For Oklahoma homeowners who already have a working gas furnace and need to replace only the AC, a dual-fuel setup is often the highest-value upgrade — you keep the gas furnace, add the heat pump, and get year-round efficiency gains.
+For Oklahoma homeowners who already have a working gas furnace and require to replace only the AC, a dual-fuel setup is often the highest-value upgrade, you keep the gas furnace, add the heat pump, and get year-round efficiency gains.

-- System size — a 3-ton system costs less than a 5-ton system; proper Manual J sizing is critical and shouldn’t be skipped
+- Rig sizea 3-ton unit costs less than a 5-ton equipment; proper Manual J sizing is critical and shouldn’t be skipped

-- Ductwork condition — leaky or undersized ducts need to be addressed; ignoring them wastes the efficiency gains from the new system
+- Ductwork conditionleaky or undersized ducts require to be addressed; ignoring them wastes the efficiency gains from the new setup

-- Electrical upgrades — older homes may need the panel or disconnect box updated for modern equipment
+- Electrical upgradesolder homes may require the panel or disconnect box updated for modern equipment

-Heat Pump vs. AC + Furnace: True Cost Comparison
+Heat Pump vs. AC + Furnace: True Price Comparison

 When replacing both an AC and furnace, the right comparison is not “heat pump vs. furnace” but “heat pump vs. AC + furnace together.”

 Replaces both AC and furnace.
-One system, one maintenance visit per year.
+One equipment, one upkeep visit per year.
 Eligible for OG&E rebates.
-10–12 year payback on efficiency gains vs. older system.
+10-12 year payback on efficiency gains vs. older system.

 AC + Gas Furnace

-Two separate systems, two maintenance visits per year.
+Two separate units, two maintenance visits per year.
 Gas furnace backup is more reliable in extreme cold.
 Better choice if you have cheap natural gas rates.

-Need service?
+Need call?
 See our Heat Pump Installation page for pricing, service area, and same-day availability across central Oklahoma.
 Call 405-375-4822.

 Related Services from Hartzell’s Heat & Air

-- HVAC Financing Oklahoma — spread the cost with multiple lender options
+- HVAC Financing Oklahomaspread the price with multiple lender options

 Also Serving